Zkvers/substrate-zk/zk-tutorials/ZKSNARKS.md

 By following these steps, we can convert R1CS to QAP.
 QAP is a more compact representation form that can greatly simplify the proof process and improve the efficiency and scalability of proofs.

 For the above example in R1CS, We go from four groups of three vectors of length six to six groups of three degree-3 polynomials, where evaluating the polynomials at each x coordinate represents one of the constraints.
-That is, if we evaluate the polynomials at x=1, then we get our first set of vectors, if we evaluate the polynomials at x=2, then we get our second set of vectors, and so on.
+That is, if we evaluate the polynomials at $x=1$, then we get our first set of vectors, if we evaluate the polynomials at $x=2$, then we get our second set of vectors, and so on.
 We can make this transformation using something called a `Lagrange interpolation`.
-For each x coordinate, we can create a polynomial that has the desired y coordinate at that x coordinate and a y coordinate of 0 at all the other x coordinates we are interested in, and then to get the final result we add all of the polynomials together.
+For each $x$ coordinate, we can create a polynomial that has the desired $y$ coordinate at that $x$ coordinate and a $y$ coordinate of 0 at all the other $x$ coordinates we are interested in, and then to get the final result we add all of the polynomials together.

 Taking the vector group $A$ as an example, we first need to calculate the polynomials corresponding to the first value of each $a$ vector for the four constraints.
-That is, we apply the Lagrange interpolation method to the first column of the vector group A, and find the polynomial that passes through the four points (1,0), (2,0), (3,0), and (4,5).
+That is, we apply the Lagrange interpolation method to the first column of the vector group A, and find the polynomial that passes through the four points $(1,0), (2,0), (3,0), and (4,5)$.
 We can use the online tool [Cubic Polynomial Generator](http://skisickness.com/2010/04/28/) to solve this, or write a script ourselves.
 The resulting polynomial is as follows:

 $$y_1 = -5 + 9.166x - 5x^2 + 0.833x^3$$